220725-JavaReact/Vadym-Rohachko-Code/README.md

+# Java React
-# My name is Vadym Rohachko.
+My name is Vadym Rohachko.
 I am a part of Java React cohort.